-These are my current top picks for best vape pen for wax and oil concentrates.
-If you wanna vaporize dry herb check out my list of top picks for best portable vaporizer.
+These are my current top picks for best vaporizer pen for wax and oil concentrates in 2020 (THC & CBD wax, budder, sauce, live rosin, etc).
+Looking to vaporize dry herb?
+Check out my list of top picks for best portable vaporizer.

 Check back soon for updates because I update this page regularly!